Exploitation of women in mass media: Counter arguments

 Danish criminologist Berl Kutchinsky's Studies on Pornography and sex crimes in Denmark (1970), a scientific report ordered by the Presidential Commission on Obscenity and Pornography, found that the legalizing of pornography in Denmark had not (as expected) resulted in an increase of sex crimes.
 Since then, many other experiments have been conducted, either supporting or opposing the findings of Berl Kutchinsky, who would continue his study into the social effects of pornography until his death in 1995.
 His life's work was summed up in the publication Law, Pornography, and Crime: The Danish Experience (1999).
 Milton Diamond from the University of Hawaii found that the number of reported cases of child sex abuse dropped markedly immediately after the ban on sexually explicit materials was lifted in 1989.

 Some researchers, such as Susan Bordo and Rosalind Gill, argue against using the phrase "sexual objectification" to describe such images because they often depict women as active, confident, and/or sexually desirous.
 For this argument, there have been several refutations that intensity of women's sexualization suggests that "sexual object" may indeed be the only appropriate label.
 The accumulation of sexualized attributes in these images leaves little room for observers to interpret them in any way other than as instruments of sexual pleasure and visual possession for a heterosexual male audience.
 Yet, some scholars have criticized such statements as overly homogenizing because they render invisible differences in this process of sexualization.

 Some social conservatives have agreed with aspects of the feminist critique of sexual objectification.
-In their view however, the increase in the sexual objectification of both sexes in Western culture is one of the negative legacies of the sexual revolution.
+In their view, however, the increase in the sexual objectification of both sexes in Western culture is one of the negative legacies of the sexual revolution.
 These critics, notably Wendy Shalit, advocate a return to pre-sexual revolution standards of sexual morality, which Shalit refers to as a "return to modesty", as an antidote to sexual objectification.

 The female gaze

-Soap Operas operate for the female gaze, focusing on family and community relations that are popular among women.
-Across the globe, Soap Operas remain an important entertainment genre for women.
-Its popularity is apparent with its allowance of "multiple identifications by the audience" because women can recognize and empathize with the characters' storylines.
+Soap operas operate for the female gaze, focusing on family and community relations that are popular among women.
+Across the globe, soap operas remain an important entertainment genre for women.
+Their popularity is apparent with their allowance of "multiple identifications by the audience" because women can recognize and empathize with the characters' storylines.

-The film "Legally Blonde" opposes women's exploitation in mass media, especially against the dumb blonde stereotype.
-"Legally Blonde" looks at women from the feminine perspective, emphasizing the female gaze over the male gaze.
+The film Legally Blonde opposes women's exploitation in mass media, especially the dumb blonde stereotype.
+Legally Blonde looks at women from the feminine perspective, emphasizing the female gaze over the male gaze.
 It stands against the male gaze through women's camaraderie, intelligence, and female attitude.